javijjah/Untouched/README.md

 ## Usage

+To use this project, the concept of scenes and scripts in Godot must be understood.
+### Scenes

+Godot projects are based on __scenes__.
+Here, manageable parts of the game are created, like a character, an enemy, a menu... etc.
+A scene can be implemented into other ones to create a wider player experience.

+### In the project
+The project features __25__ scenes.
+The main and more complex ones will be the ones explained, since the other ones are pretty self explanatory.
+#### Augment Screen
+This one includes three times the Augment Card scene, and lets the player select an Augment/Upgrade.
+The biggest node is a Control one (made for UI) so it follows expanding rules by anchors.
+#### Mushroom Enemy/MainChar
+Heredated from CharacterBody, these scenes includes characters with collision, audio, and sprites included within itself.
+#### Main Menu
+This has three smaller control nodes, that has the title screen, the buttons will just hide the other ones and show the one desired.
+#### Forest Scene
+The main scene where the action happens.
+It includes things like the background, an enemySpawner scene instance, some limiting collisions and the main characters

+## Scripts
+Using a dedicated language from it heredated from Python (GDScript), Godot Scripts can be attached to every Node.
+These are key elements for the functioning of every game.

+### In the project
+The project features __25__ scripts (pure casualty lol) Every script features inline comments where needed that explain the function of each script, so no further explanation is needed here.
 ## Development Diary

 The specific changes made to the project over time can be seen on the Commit History.
 Regardless, I wanted to classify the development in some phases and make some annotations.